The 10K sits in a sweet spot that few other race distances can match.

 #10: Stay Sharp With Strides

-Strides involve sprinting anywhere from 50-200 meters or so, using your best running form, often accelerating your pace throughout the duration of the strides.
+Strides involve pickups from 50 to 200 meters, using your best running form, often accelerating your pace throughout.

-Running strides conditions your neuromuscular system to handle faster paces in a controlled and coordinated manner and can help you increase your turnover or running cadence.
+They condition your neuromuscular system to handle faster paces in a controlled and coordinated manner, which can help you increase your turnover or running cadence.

 #11: Don’t Neglect Rest Days

-It’s important to take at least 1 to 2 rest days per week to allow your body to heal.
-Running causes micro-tears in your muscles, and they need time off to repair and rebuild back stronger.
+It’s important to take at least one to two rest days per week to allow your body to heal.
+Running causes micro-tears in your muscles, and they need time off to repair and rebuild stronger.

-One of the keys to running faster and nailing a 10k PR is consistency, and regularly including rest days in your training program enables you to train consistently by reducing the risk of injuries.
+One key to running faster and nailing a 10K PR is consistency, and regularly including rest days in your training program helps you maintain it by reducing the risk of injury.

 It’s better to voluntarily take planned rest days than have your body force your hand because you’ve overdone it in your workouts and overall training volume.